-This draft specification defines the Zcash consensus protocol at launch; after each of the upgrades codenamed Overwinter, Sapling, Blossom, Heartwood, and Canopy; and proposed changes for NU5.
+This specification defines the Zcash consensus protocol at launch; after each of the upgrades codenamed Overwinter, Sapling, Blossom, Heartwood, Canopy, and NU5; and proposed changes for NU6.
 It is a work in progress.
 Protocol differences from Zerocash and Bitcoin are also explained.